President's friend and informal adviser taken into "emergency detention"

 The South Korean prosecutor’s office on Thursday established a “special investigation unit” to probe the cases.

-Park, South Korea’s first female president, is the daughter of Park Chung-hee, South Korea’s leader from 1961 to 1979, who was assassinated by his intelligence chief.
+Park, South Korea’s first female president, is the daughter of Park Chung-hee, South Korea’s leader from 1961 to 1979, who was assassinated by his own intelligence chief.
 The late Park is hailed by some as the mastermind behind the country’s current prosperity but criticized by others as a dictator who violated human rights by crushing dissenters.

 CNN’s Yoonjung Seo reported from Seoul, while CNN’s Elizabeth Joseph reported and Euan McKirdy wrote from Hong Kong.
 Journalist Jung-eun Kim contributed to this report.